-- FALL 2020
+- The remarks must be harmful or defamatory, and this will be assessed on a case-by-case basis.
+While some statements are clearly defamatory, other statements may only be deemed defamatory by the person targeted by the remarks.
+What may be a mildly offensive remark to one person may constitute serious defamation to another.
+The judge will consider the situation of the person defamed in assessing the claim of defamation.

+- The defamatory remark must be clearly aimed at the plaintiff.
+General inflammatory remarks aimed at a large audience would not qualify as the remarks must be clearly pointed at a specific person.

 - The defamatory remarks must be somehow conveyed to a third party.
 Private defamation just between two parties causes no damage to reputation because there are no other persons to be impacted by the remarks.
 With libel, the damage is presumed as it is published.
 With slander, proof of repetition to other people is essential to the claim.
 Damages have to be proven, except in these four exceptions when the defamation imputes:

-- the commission of a crime
+- o the commission of a crime

 - the unchaste status of a person

-- a "loathsome disease"
+- o a "loathsome disease"

 - a professional incompetence